Computer Science (COMP) 682

 |Final Invigilated Examination||30%||after Unit 8|

-The remainder of the course materials are distributed through the online course site.
+The remainder of the course material is distributed through the online course site.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.